-It is compulsory for every person that works in the Netherlands to have a Social Services Number (burgerservicenummer, BSN, sofinummer).
-Every Dutch citizen has his or her own unique BSN number which is used for contact with government services such as the tax administration.
-You will receive a BSN number after registering with your municipality, the BSN number is stated on the summary of personal details which you will receive by post a number of weeks after your registration.
+Are you staying in the Netherlands longer than 4 months?
+Then you need to register with the municipality where you live or are going to live.
+You will receive a BSN number after registering with your municipality.
+The BSN number is stated on the summary of personal details which you will receive by post a number of weeks after your registration.